 - Then click on Financial Aid in Your State link

 - Next, choose the State Financial Aid Programs link

 - Once you call up the U.S. map, click on your state

 Some state programs, such as those in California and New York, have centralized systems, which means that awards are set by state-level formulas.
 In other states, the government sets basic criteria, but they allow public universities to exercise some discretion when making the awards.
 States in this category include Texas and Virginia.

 Here is how the award process often works.
 A student applies to a school and the admission office decides whether to accept the applicant.
 If the school gives merit scholarships, the decision typically will be made during the acceptance process, usually based on the student’s grades and test scores.

-This often is done before the school knows if a teenager would qualify for need-based aid.
-When the financial aid form is reviewed, the admission staff decides whether a child still needs assistance, even after taking merit scholarships into consideration.
+This often happens before the school knows if a student qualifies for need-based aid.
+When the school reviews the financial aid form, the admission staff decides whether a child still needs assistance, even after taking merit scholarships into consideration.